-The table – 3 showed the reasons for non- adoption of drip irrigation among the sample farms in the study area.
+The table – 4 showed the reasons for non- adoption of drip irrigation among the sample farms in the study area.
 The results revealed that out of the selected reasons for non - adoption of drip irrigation, less or subsidy for micro irrigation ranked first place with mean score of 68.41.
 Large farmers will receive subsidy of 75 per cent, small and marginal farmer will receive subsidy of 100 per cent from the government through PMKSY scheme.
 Large farmers receive less subsidy as compared to small farmers and also due to larger area they require more amount for drip pipelines and emitters and hence they are not adopting drip irrigation.
 It is followed by high initial cost with mean score of 66.97 ranked second place and availability of both canal and wells for irrigation ranked third place with 65.72 mean score.
 Abundant water supply, less dependence on agriculture and damage to drip emitters during harvest, occupied fourth, fifth and sixth places respectively.

+Table - 4 Reasons for non-adoption of drip irrigation